Quantcast

 Dealing With Crowds At Disney World

 The parks usually hit peak capacity between 11 AM and 3 PM.
-It’s also the hottest part of the day, the time when tempers can really flare up, even in the happiest place on earth!
+It’s also the hottest part of the day during most of the year, the time when tempers can really flare up, even in the happiest place on earth!
 This is a good time to take a break and go back to your hotel and rest or enjoy the pool.
 Return to the park after 4 PM, when more people are leaving the park than are entering.

 If you’re going to stick it out and spend a whole day in the park, make sure you take a break.
-If you’re going to eat in the parks, make priority seating as soon as you can (see section on priority seating).
+If you’re going to eat in the parks, make Advanced Dining Reservations as soon as you can.
 This will mean less waiting time for you when you get to your restaurant.
 If you eat early (lunch before noon) or late (lunch after 2 PM), you are less likely to get stuck with a crowded restaurant.

 At the end of the day when the park is closing, take your time.
 Everyone is rushing for the buses, boats and/or monorails.
 Why should you be caught in the crowds?
 Enjoy the shops of Main Street or Hollywood Blvd.
 Take in the early evening flora and fauna of the Animal Kingdom.
 Or enjoy the fountain in the center of Epcot.
 Part of the fun of WDW is relaxing and enjoying your surroundings.